acobley/SiliconMind/README.md

 # SiliconMind
 This is a project to create a voltage control keyboard for Eurorack Synths.
-The aim is to create a four voice polyhtonic keyboard, with no MIDI at all.
+The aim is to create a fourvoice polyhtonic keyboard, with no MIDI at all.

 The hardware is based around the ATMEGA.

+Software SiliconMind.ion is latest for aec-pcb1 First PCB hardware Work in progress, in test !

+Hardware Designs:

+Pure Keys aec Original Design
+Pure Keys aec-pcb1 First PCB  do not use
+      	              Needs pull down resistors on	MK lines 5V Ref needs	 replacing with 3v version Switch needs	 pull up, not down.
+Pure Keys aec-pcb2-inProgress.
+Next design work	in progress